7 Proven Strategies to Reduce Equipment Downtime

 3. Track Mean Time Between Failures (MTBF)

-You can’t improve what you don’t measure.
-MTBF tells you how reliable each asset is.
-If an asset’s MTBF is declining, that’s an early warning that it needs attention, before it fails.
+You cannot improve what you do not measure.
+MTBF tells you how reliable each asset is, and a declining MTBF trend is an early warning that something needs attention before the next full failure.

 4. Maintain Critical Spare Parts Inventory

-The fastest repair is worthless if you’re waiting three days for a part.
-Identify the critical spare parts for your most important assets and keep them in stock.
+The fastest repair is worthless if you are waiting three days for a part.
+Identify the critical spare parts for the most important assets and keep them in stock.
 Set automatic reorder points so you never run out.

 5. Train Technicians on Early Warning Signs